 The State is obligated by statute to make contributions to the PERF Hybrid Plan or the PERF ASA Only Plan.
-Any political subdivision that elects to participate in the PERF Hybrid Plan is obligated by statute to make contributions to the plan.
+Any political subdivision that elects to participate in the PERF Hybrid Plan is obligated by statute to make contributions to the Plan.
 The required contributions are determined by the INPRS Board of Trustees based on actuarial investigation and valuation in accordance with IC 5-10.2-2-11.
 The funding policy provides for periodic employer contributions at actuarially determined rates that, expressed as percentages of annual covered payroll, are sufficient to fund the pension benefits when they become due.
 As PERF is a cost-sharing plan, all risks and costs, including benefit costs, are shared proportionately by the participating employers.
-During fiscal year 2014, all participating employers were required to contribute 11.2% of covered payroll for members employed by the State.
-For political subdivisions, an average contribution rate of 9.7% was required from employers during the period of July 1 - December 31, 2013, and an average contribution rate of 11.0% was required for the period of January 1 - June 30, 2014.
-For the PERF ASA Only Plan, all participating employers were also required to contribute 11.2% of covered payroll.
-In accordance to IC 5-10.3-12-24, the amount credited from the employer's contribution rate to the member's account shall not be less than 3% and not be greater than the normal cost of the fund which was 4.7% for fiscal year 2014, and any amount not credited to the member's account shall be applied to the pooled assets of the PERF Hybrid Plan.
+During the fiscal year ended June 30, 2016, all participating employers were required to contribute 11.2 percent of covered payroll for members employed by the State.
+For political subdivisions, an average contribution rate of 11.19 percent was required from employers during the period of July 1 through December 31, 2015, and an average contribution rate of 11.2 percent was required for the period of January 1 through June 30, 2016.
+For the PERF ASA Only Plan, all participating employers were also required to contribute 11.2 percent of covered payroll.
+In accordance to IC 5-10.3-12-24, the amount credited from the employer's contribution rate to the member's account shall not be less that 3 percent and not be greater than the normal cost of the fund which was 4.6 percent for the fiscal year ended June 30, 2016, and any amount not credited to the member's account shall be applied to the pooled assets of the PERF Hybrid Plan.

-The PERF Hybrid Plan or the PERF ASA Only Plan members contribute 3% of covered payroll to their ASA, which is not used to fund the defined benefit pension for the PERF Hybrid Plan.
+The PERF Hybrid Plan or the PERF ASA Only Plan members contribute three percent of covered payroll to their ASA, which is not used to fund the defined benefit pension for the PERF Hybrid Plan.
 For the PERF Hybrid Plan, the employer may elect to make the contributions on behalf of the member.
 The employer shall pay the member's contributions on behalf of the member for the PERF ASA Only Plan.
-In addition, members of the PERF Hybrid Plan (effective July 1, 2014, the PERF ASA Only Plan may also participate) may elect to make additional voluntary contributions, under certain criteria, of up to 10% of their compensation into their ASA.
+In addition, members of the PERF Hybrid Plan (effective July 1, 2014, the PERF ASA Only Plan may also participate) may elect to make additional voluntary contributions, under certain criteria, of up to 10 percent of their compensation into their ASA.